 Collective or Class Actions and Claims Aggregation in the United States

-And, in fact, class certification in the United States is not a foregone conclusion.
-In order to certify a class, plaintiffs must establish standing; meet the explicit requirements of Federal Rule of Civil Procedure 23; and satisfy the implicit requirement of ascertainability.
+In fact, class certification in the United States is not a foregone conclusion.
+To certify a class, plaintiffs must establish standing; meet the explicit requirements of Federal Rule of Civil Procedure 23; and satisfy the implicit requirement of ascertainability.
 Recent Supreme Court decisions have tightened the scrutiny of class actions, including putative antitrust class actions.
 Following the decision in Dukes, the Supreme Court affirmed in Comcast that a district court must conduct a ‘rigorous analysis’ to satisfy itself that the prerequisites for certification have been met.
 Moreover, recent decisions have highlighted several key issues courts consider in the antitrust class action context, from what constitutes a ‘direct’ purchaser for federal antitrust standing to the degree to which the presence of uninjured members renders a class unable to satisfy the predominance requirement to certify a class under Rule 23(b).

 ‘Direct purchaser’ standing under Illinois Brick

-All antitrust plaintiffs must establish two court-made prerequisites that have come to be known as ‘antitrust standing’ requirements.
+All antitrust plaintiffs must establish two court-made prerequisites that have come to be known as the ‘antitrust standing’ requirements.
 First, an antitrust plaintiff must have suffered an antitrust injury, meaning the type of injury that the antitrust laws were intended to prevent.
 This injury must not be speculative and it must also flow from the defendant’s unlawful acts.
-Additionally, the allegedly unlawful acts must produce an anticompetitive effect on the market itself—not just on an individual competitor or consumer with a personal grievance.
+Additionally, the allegedly unlawful acts must produce an anticompetitive effect on the market itself – not just on an individual competitor or consumer with a personal grievance.
 Second, an antitrust plaintiff must demonstrate that it is well situated to serve as an efficient enforcer of the antitrust laws.

 Under long-standing precedent, only ‘direct purchasers’ have statutory standing to bring claims for damages under federal antitrust laws.
 A ‘direct purchaser’ is the first purchaser in a supply chain of a defendant’s goods or services, while an ‘indirect purchaser’ purchases from an intermediary and is thus two or more steps removed from the defendant in a distribution chain.
 Although both direct and indirect purchasers may seek injunctive relief for antitrust violations, in Illinois Brick Co. v.
 Illinois, the Supreme Court held that conferring statutory standing on indirect purchasers to seek damages under federal antitrust law would open the door to ‘multiple recovery’ and unnecessarily complicate antitrust litigation.
 Accordingly, the options for indirect purchasers to seek money damages are more limited.
-While a direct purchaser can bring an action for damages on behalf of a nationwide class, indirect purchasers are limited to pursuing damages claims under the antitrust or consumer protection laws of certain states, and thus typically must allege separate state classes with representative plaintiffs from each relevant state.
+While a direct purchaser can bring an action for damages on behalf of a nationwide class under federal law, indirect purchasers are limited to pursuing damages claims under the antitrust or consumer protection laws of certain states, and thus typically must allege separate state classes with representative plaintiffs from each relevant state.
 They will also need to prove that they satisfy each element of the various statutes at issue, many of which have stricter requirements than the Sherman Act, and overcome any conflicts among those state laws.

 The Supreme Court recently considered the application of Illinois Brick to iPhone users’ suit against Apple for alleged monopolisation of the company’s App Store in Apple v.
 Pepper.
 A divided Supreme Court held that the plaintiffs were direct purchasers under Illinois Brick because they bought apps directly from Apple, the retailer and alleged antitrust violator.
 In making this determination, the Court rejected Apple’s argument that the company itself was not directly selling apps because the plaintiffs used the App Store to buy apps directly from independent app developers, who in turn paid a 30 per cent commission to Apple for the right to sell the app in the App Store.
 The Court observed that ‘[i]n the retail context, the price charged by a retailer to a consumer is often a result (at least in part) of the price charged by the manufacturer or supplier to the retailer, or of negotiations between the manufacturer or supplier and the retailer.’
 Notably, in finding that the plaintiffs directly purchased from Apple, the Court avoided confronting the issue of whether to overturn Illinois Brick, which some amici had advocated.